wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 ![Dashboard ENV Variables](/content/blog/restaurant-is-now-delivering-a-facebook-bot-in-node-js/group-4-6-.png "Dashboard ENV Variables")

-Your APP_ID is found in the configuration page for the application you generated.
-You will find your application under `Your Applications` in the left hand navigation bar.
+Your APP_ID is found on the configuration page for the application you generated.
+You will find your application under `Your Applications` in the left-hand navigation bar.
 Your APP_ID will look like this:

 ![APP_ID in Dashboard](/content/blog/restaurant-is-now-delivering-a-facebook-bot-in-node-js/group-5-7-.png "APP_ID in Dashboard")